mekise/git-primer/README.md

 # git-primer

-> :warning: Run the all the following in the terminal (Linux or Mac) or Git Bash (Windows) unless specified otherwise!
+> ⚠️ Run all the following in the terminal (Linux or Mac) or Git Bash (Windows) unless specified otherwise!

 <details>
 <summary><h2>Preliminary</h2></summary>

-### :arrow_forward: Getting started
+### ▶️ Getting started
 If you want a general understanding of Git, follow https://git-scm.com/book/en/v2 or https://docs.github.com/en/get-started/getting-started-with-git

-### :arrow_forward: Install Git
+### ▶️ Install Git
 Make sure you have Git installed.
-On Linux and Mac, just open the terminal and run `git --version`.
+On Linux and Mac, open the terminal and run `git --version`.
 This should give you the version you have installed.
 On Windows check if you have the application `Git bash`.
 If not, install Git from this link https://git-scm.com/download/win

-### :arrow_forward: Set up SSH
+### ▶️ Set up SSH
 This might be a tricky one, every step and word counts.
 Follow this guide, **word-by-word** https://docs.github.com/en/authentication/connecting-to-github-with-ssh

 <details>